-Over 12.5 million households keep freshwater fish in the US, they account for the largest proportion of pets owned across America, and it’s no surprise that they are the top choice of pet.
+Over 12.5 million households keep freshwater fish in the US.
+Freshwater fish account for the largest proportion of pets owned across America, so it’s no surprise that these fish are the top choice of pet for many people.

-Most of the species that we’ll look at here are easy to care for, they bring beauty and color to your homes and they are very relaxing to watch.
+Most of the species that we’ll look at here are easy to care for, will bring beauty and color to your homes, and are very relaxing to watch.

 In this article, we’re going to take a look at the most popular species available in the freshwater aquarium industry today.

-They reach around 2.2cm in length, and like to be kept in groups.
+Tetras reach around 2.2cm in length and like to be kept in groups.
 They are a great choice for small community aquariums due to their peaceful temperament.

-Neon Tetras come in bright colors, and have an iridescent blue horizontal strip across their body (so they are visible to each other in dark water natural habitat).
+Neon tetras come in bright colors and have an iridescent blue horizontal strip across their bodies (so they are visible to each other in dark water natural habitat).

-They require soft, acidic water with tropical temperatures, and will accept most foods.
-They are omnivores, so will feed on brine, shrimp, worms and insects as well as plants.
+These fish require soft, acidic water with tropical temperatures, and will eat most foods.
+Neon tetras are omnivores, so they’ll feed on brine shrimp, worms, and insects as well as plants.

-Did you know: Over 1.5 million Neon Tetras are imported to the US, each month!
+Due to their extreme popularity, over 1.5 million neon tetras are imported to the US each month!

-This colorful and lively fish is able to adapt to a variety of water conditions which is one of the reasons they are so popular.
+Guppies are colorful and lively fish that are able to adapt to a variety of water conditions, which is one of the reasons they are so popular.
 They are also very easy to care for.
-You should keep guppies in sets of threes, and a good guide for the tank size, is 1 gallon of water per guppy.
+You should keep guppies in sets of threes, and a good guide for the tank size is 1 gallon of water per guppy.

 Males are much more colorful and vibrant than females, so if you’re not looking to breed, you may want to just keep males.

-The ideal water temperature for guppies is 50OF –84 OF (10-29OC), but the most important factor is that the temperature is kept consistent.
+The ideal water temperature for guppies is 50°F–84°F (10–29°C), but the most important factor is that the temperature is kept consistent.

-Guppies should be fed a mixture of plant and animal based foods, you might even consider making your own – it’s easier than it sounds.
+Guppies should be fed a mixture of plant and animal-based foods.
+You might even consider making your own fish food – it’s easier than it sounds.

-Oscars are thought to be one of the most intelligent aquarium fish available, and are one of the few species that can be trained to do tricks.
+Oscar fish are thought to be one of the most intelligent aquarium fish available and are one of the few species that can be trained to do tricks.

-Oscars however are not a community fish, they should be kept in a species only tank, and they can grow very large, very quickly.
+Oscars, however, are not community fish.
+They should be kept in species-only tanks, and they can grow very large, very quickly.